 With the Type tool (T), type out some text and choose a font.
 I’m using Vitesse Book for my text, but you can use whatever.
 After you have your text, remove the fill and stroke color.
 This makes it easier to use Appearance panel for the following steps.

 From the pop-up menu of the Appearance panel, choose Add New Stroke and change the stroke color to white.

 Now hop over to the Vector-Mill-Sample.ai file again and select the brushes.
-These brushes are part of the March Crate’s Conté Crayon Brush set.
 Copy both brushes and paste them into your document.
 They now should be available in the Brushes panel.
 With your new white stroke item selected, choose the VM-Conté-01-Closed brush.
 To make it look a little thicker, change the stroke weight to 2 pt.

-For the fill of the text, we need the last freebie in the Vector-Mill-Sample.ai file.
-This one is from the March Crate and is part of a Seamless Watercolor Paper Texture set.
+For the fill of the text on this chalkboard vector, we need the last freebie in the Vector-Mill-Sample.ai file.
 Copy the rectangle filled with the pattern from the freebie document to your document.
-Note: The rectangle has a couple of fills associated with it just so you can see the seamless pattern.
+Note: the rectangle has a couple of fills associated with it just so you can see the seamless pattern.
 The pattern swatch will automatically copy into your Swatches panel once you paste the rectangle shape into your document.
 So right after you copy it into your doc, you can delete it.

 With your text selected, choose the VM-WC-Paper-Seamless-Rev-White pattern swatch for the empty fill item in the Appearance panel.

 That is pretty much it for this chalkboard vector!
 Pretty easy, right?
 You can add more text, strokes, and other elements to your chalkboard vector like I did in the final image.
 I created the lines with the Line Tool (\), applied the VM-Conté-01-Open brush to them, and adjusted the stroke weight for the other text.